Nathan Eovaldi

 Nathan Edward Eovaldi (/E'vaeldi/ ev-AL-dee; born February 13, 1990) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He has played in MLB for the Los Angeles Dodgers, Miami Marlins, New York Yankees, Tampa Bay Rays and Boston Red Sox.
-With the Red Sox, Eovaldi was a World Series champion in 2018 and an All-Star in 2021.
+He has previously played in MLB for the Los Angeles Dodgers, Miami Marlins, New York Yankees, Tampa Bay Rays, and Boston Red Sox.

-Baseball career

-Amateur career
+Eovaldi made his MLB debut in 2011.
+He was a World Series champion with the Red Sox in 2018 and the Rangers in 2023 and has been selected as an All-Star in 2021 and 2023.

+Early life

+Nathan Edward Eovaldi was born on February 13, 1990, in Alvin, Texas.
 Eovaldi attended Alvin High School in Alvin, Texas, where he played for the school's baseball team.
 Eovaldi had Tommy John surgery to repair the ulnar collateral ligament in his right elbow during his junior year of high school.
 In 2008, Eovaldi's senior year, he was an honorable mention on Texas' All-State team.
 He committed to attend Texas A&M University on a college baseball scholarship.

-Los Angeles Dodgers
+Professional career

+Draft and minor leagues

 The Los Angeles Dodgers selected Eovaldi in the 11th round of the 2008 MLB Draft.
 His draft stock had fallen because of his first Tommy John surgery.
-Eovaldi signed with the Dodgers, receiving a $250,000 signing bonus, forgoing his commitment to Texas A&M. He made his way through the Dodgers' farm system, pitching for the Gulf Coast Dodgers of the Rookie-level Gulf Coast League in 2008 and the Great Lakes Loons of the Class A Midwest League in 2009.
-In 2010, with the Inland Empire 66ers of San Bernardino of the Class A-Advanced California League, Eovaldi was selected to the mid-season California League all-star team.
-Eovaldi was promoted to the Chattanooga Lookouts of the Class AA Southern League in 2011 and was selected to the mid-season all-star game.
+Eovaldi signed with the Dodgers, receiving a $250,000 signing bonus, forgoing his commitment to Texas A&M. He made his way through the Dodgers' farm system, pitching for the Gulf Coast Dodgers of the Rookie-level Gulf Coast League in 2008 and the Great Lakes Loons of the Single–A Midwest League in 2009.

+In 2010, with the Inland Empire 66ers of San Bernardino of the High–A California League, Eovaldi was selected to the mid-season California League all-star team.
+Eovaldi was promoted to the Chattanooga Lookouts of the Double–A Southern League in 2011 and was selected to the mid-season all-star game.
 He had a 6–5 win–loss record with a 2.62 earned run average (ERA) for the Lookouts, where he started 19 games.
-He was also selected to the post-season All-Star team.
+Eovaldi was also selected to the post-season All-Star team.